-To apply for the Erasmus study placement, students must submit an application form to the UL Global office (form available here).
+To apply for the Exchange study placement, students must submit an application form to the UL Global Office.

 Before choosing a destination, students should thoroughly research the institutions with which UL has exchange agreements in the subject area of their degree.
 Students may select universities from the partner list for their degree programme only.

 Arts students should select a partner university from one of their majors, e.g. a student studying Psychology and English may select a destination from the Psychology list or from the English list.
-Arts students should be aware that it is not always possible to combine both majors at the host university, therefore they may have to prioritise one subject during their ERASMUS exchange.
+Arts students should be aware that it is not always possible to combine both majors at the host university, therefore they may have to prioritise one subject during their exchange placement.

 Information on partner universities can be found from the following sources: